-Last week Valve announced that BattlEye anti-cheat support is now official for numerous games, as planned:
+Last week Valve announced that Battleye anti-cheat support is now official for numerous games:

-Don’t worry about the not so great framerate in-game in the included video: this is because I was running the game on a low-end config and did not bother optimizing the settings accordingly.
+Don’t worry about the not so great framerate in-game, this is because I was running the game on a low-end config and did not both optimizing for it either in the settings.
 Also, running OBS in the background to record the video surely did not help.
-Still, as you can see the connection to such servers works as expected.
+Still, as you can see Battleye works as expected.

 By the way, while ARMA3 is now considered an old game (2013), it’s still a fantastic military confrontation simulator, with great solo campaigns (official, DLC and community mods).
 If you are ever in the genre, it’s one of those games when you can sink hundreds of hours easily.

-Back to Battleye, if you are a developer, these are the instructions given by Valve to make it work on Proton if your intend on using it:
+Back to Battleye, if you are a developer, these are the instructions given by Valve to make Battleye work on Proton if your intend on using it:

 If you’re using BattlEye and would like to support Steam Deck, reach out to BattlEye directly to request that they enable support.
 If your game uses BattlEye and you have follow up questions for Valve, reach out to us here.